Ireland Gender Pay Gap Reporting Guide

 External Resources and Authority Links

-- Irish Department of Children, Equality, Disability, Integration and Youth - Official equality authority
+- Irish Department of Children, Disability and Equality - Official equality authority

 - Irish Human Rights and Equality Commission - Human rights oversight